fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-Components produce output for other components via OutPorts
+Components produce output for other components through OutPorts

 <dl>
 <dt>signal_name</dt>